ooples/pine_script_docs/source/language/Operators.rst

 Comparison operators
 --------------------

-There are six comparison operators in Pine Script:
+There are six comparison operators in Pine Script™:

 +--------+---------------------------------+
 | ``<``  | Less Than                       |